Advancing Your Career | Career & Finances | Leadership

 Here is a common example that I have seen many times: a student knew that they had a big paper due, but they had to work overtime and all throughout the weekend – which is normally when adult learners have time to focus on their studies.

-Surprisingly enough, confidence is another top barrier.
+Surprisingly enough, confidence is another barrier.

-As one can imagine, going back to school to pursue higher education can be difficult.
+As you can imagine, going back to school to pursue higher education can be difficult.
 Some adults just don’t have the drive or the confidence to go back to school and pursue further education and degrees.

 Teaching the Adult Learner: What it Takes